MagaliTrueAnalytics/Portfolio/README.md

 Welcome to my **Data Analysis portfolio**!

-This repository will showcase real-world case studies based on publicly available datasets, such as those on Kaggle, highlighting comprehensive analyses and visualizations.
-While the portfolio is still in development, feel free to explore my existing [IBM-Capstone-Project](https://github.com/MagaliTrueAnalytics/IBM-Capstone-Project) repository, which is available for consultation and offers valuable insights into my data wrangling and visualization skills.

-🔜Stay tuned for more exciting projects coming your way!
+This repository showcases real-world case studies based on publicly available datasets, such as those on Kaggle, featuring comprehensive analyses and visualizations.
+As of now, [one complete project](https://github.com/MagaliTrueAnalytics/Portfolio/Project1/) is available, with more exciting analyses on the way!

+💡 In the meantime, check out my [IBM-Capstone-Project](https://github.com/MagaliTrueAnalytics/IBM-Capstone_Porject/) to explore my skills in data cleaning, manipulation, and visualization.

+🔜 Stay tuned—more projects coming soon!